theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorSimulator.rst

   :return: None
   :rtype: N/A

-.. py:function:: STEP2h_SimulateError_CRWashstation(variable errorToSimulate, device ML_STAR)
+.. ven:function:: STEP2h_SimulateError_CRWashstation(variable errorToSimulate, device ML_STAR)

   This function simulates an error when starting the washing with the CR washstation